sinancetinkaya/DeviceStatus/README.md

 After you modify all apks, you should delete SysScope.apk and EdmSysScopeService.apk

 ===========================

-For those on other variants of the Note II, you can use the changes done here as a template to modify your own build/model-specific files.
+### For those on other variants of the Note II,
+You can use the changes done here as a template to modify your own build/model-specific files.

 To get at your own files in a format similar to that seen here, do the following:

 1. You will need to be DEODEXED - this GREATLY simplifies things
-2. I'm assuming Java JDK or JRE installed on yout PC
+2. I'm assuming Java JDK or JRE installed on your PC
 3. Open up the .apk you are trying to modify (it's just a glorified compressed file, so 7zip/winzip/insert-compression-utility-here should work) and pull out the classes.dex
 4. Download baksmali-1.4.2.jar from apktool project page
 5. Type some variant of this command